San Diego Longshore Accident Lawyer

 Why Choose Longshoremen Attorney Preston Easley?

-- Over 40 years of maritime litigation experience on both California coasts
+- Over 40 years of longshore accident litigation experience on the California coast

 - Millions of dollars recovered for longshoremen, harbor workers, and seafarers

-- Graduate of the U.S. Naval Academy in Annapolis—bringing firsthand insight into maritime operations
+- Graduate of the U.S. Naval Academy in Annapolis – bringing firsthand insight into longshore injury claims

 - Contingency-fee representation: no legal fees unless we are successful in your claim